biggiemedium/Pulse-Client/README.md

 # Pulse Client
  External phasmophobia mod I made for fun

+ WARNING: This does not directly mod the game! may still have minor errors

  Contains: